-What would you think of a teacher who would recommend his students to read one book only (certainly his one) and not try to search the literature to balance and compare several authors opinions and several books?
-This is what I came to think about professional certifications11.
-At best the time taken to obtain them can be spent better on other things ; at worst they will lock you under a specific mindset for considering security issues which may be totally outdated sooner or later.
+What would you think of a teacher who would recommend his students to read one book only (certainly his one) and not try to search the literature to balance several books and compare several authors opinions?
+This is what I came to think about professional certifications12.
+At best the time taken to obtain them can be better spent on other things; at worst they will lock you under a specific mindset which may be totally outdated sooner or later.

-And, you can be sure that a wise network manager with high level engineering diplomas will very fast learn how to address network security issues accurately and intelligently.
+And, you can be sure that a wise network manager with high level classical engineering diplomas will very fast learn how to address network security issues accurately and intelligently.
 If he is trusted and well advised, he will solve problems faster than a network-security-certified robot will be able to list all its possibly-useless out-of-context and soon-to-be-outdated components-off-the-shelf.
-I have seen it all the time12.
+I have seen it all the time 13.
 So certified professionals are soon outperformed by other computer science engineers, fuelling (a).